kimruddock/pawelgrzybek.github.io/_posts/2018-01-29-whats-new-in-ecmascript-2018.md

 ## RegExp Lookbehind Assertions by Gorkem Yakin, Nozomu Katō and Daniel Ehrenberg

-Currently ECMAScript RegExp has lookahead assertions that checks string in a forward direction — it is missing a backward check though.
-This proposal adds this feature to the language via `(?<=…)` and returns result without capturing a checked string.
+Currently ECMAScript RegExp has lookahead assertions that check a string in a forward direction — it is missing a backward check though.
+This proposal adds this feature to the language via `(?<=…)` and returns a result without capturing a checked string.

 ```js
 '£10.53'.match(/(?<=\$)\d+(\.\d*)?/)